ScanNet/scannet.github.io/index.md

 }
 ```

-## License
-The data is released under a <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License</a>.

 ## Code and Data:
 Please visit our main project repository for more information and access to code, data, and trained models: [https://github.com/ScanNet/ScanNet](https://github.com/ScanNet/ScanNet)